chakravarthi20/Azure-Devops-Handson/README.md

     - How to select the feed for restoring packages in a build, How to use private packages inside Visual Studio via NuGet.

 11.  **Prerequisites for Terraform Setup with Azure**
+    - Installation of pre requisites and Terraform

+12.  **Terraform Azure Resource Group Workflow**
+    - Workflow of terraform (Initialize , Validate, Format, Plan, Apply, Destroy) with executions.

+13.  **Building Azure Infrastructure with Terraform using Remote Backend**
+    - Terraform basic code structure explanation with resource group creation
+    - How to create a storage account using terraform
+    - what is terraform backend, how to implement that.
 ---

 ## 💡 Notes